D.J. Bettencourt: Awards and honors

 In 2007, then-Speaker Terie Norelli named Bettencourt to serve on the Abraham Lincoln Bicentennial Committee in New Hampshire.
 In 2008, the New Hampshire Advantage Coalition awarded Bettencourt as their “Legislator of the Year.”

 Prior to attending law school, he was a manager of DB's Instructional Baseball and Softball Academy, a local indoor athletic facility.
 In his free time, Bettencourt coaches baseball.

 DJ Bettencourt is the Deputy Commissioner of the New Hampshire Insurance Department.
 He was nominated by Commissioner Christopher Nicolopoulos and approved by Governor Christopher T. Sununu in January 2021.
 Previously, Deputy Commissioner Bettencourt served as Governor Sununu’s Policy Director for four years, including as the Governor’s liaison to the Insurance Department.

 In 2021, Governor Sununu named D.J. the chairman of the Granite State Paid Family and Medical Leave Plan.

 In 2022, he launched the DJ Bettencourt Scholarship for Insurance Professionals.
 Students in the United States who wish to pursue a career in the insurance industry are encouraged to apply.
 One student who has the best application will receive a $1,000 scholarship.

-Mr. Bettencourt also serves on the Town of Salem, NH Budget Committee and coaches softball for his 10 year old daughter and baseball for his 5 year old son.
+Bettencourt also serves on the Salem, New Hampshire, Budget Committee and coaches softball for his 10 year old daughter and baseball for his 5 year old son.